nataliadiotto/Java-Studies/README.md

      - Mathematical calculations;
      - Conditional statements and loops;
      - OOP design.

+2. **Agregating Registers**
+   - Description: I was given an array of dates and an array of corresponding quantities.
+My task was to count the quantities for each date and display the results.
+It provided an opportunity to enhance my understanding of data manipulation and aggregation using collection classes.
+   - Features:
+     - Map;
+     - Dates;
+     - Arrays;
+     - OOP design.

 ## Contributing ✏️💡

 Contributions to this repository are not expected as it is primarily for personal learning purposes.
 However, if you have suggestions, improvements, or bug fixes, feel free to submit a pull request to help me enhance my Java programming skills.
 Please ensure that your contributions align with the purpose and scope of this repository.